-Note: Personal waste, for example, used tissues, wipes and cleaning material, should be disposed of in a plastic rubbish refuse bag.
-When the bag is full, it should be tied and placed into a second refuse bag and tied again.
-Once the bag has been tied securely, it should be left in a safe location for three days (72 hours) before putting out for collection.
-Other waste can be put out for collection without delay.
-For further advice, refer to Health Protection Surveillance Centre (HPSC) or contact your relevant Local Authority as necessary.
+In relation to disposal of waste from a worker who becomes symptomatic while at work, this waste should be disposed of in a disposable refuse bag.
+When the waste bag is three quarters full, it should be tied securely and placed into a second refuse bag and tied again.
+The bag should then be left in a safe location for three days (72 hours) before putting out for collection.

+For further advice, please contact your relevant Local Authority.